RRefug/AlienInvasionGame-TDD/README.md

 - living documentation

+## Purpose
   Leaping right into someone else's code sounds good in my book because I practice what to expect in the workforce, but also build upon someone else's code and improve it.
 Once I hit 100% test coverage, it doesn't end there.
 Bugs can still linger here and there even with a 100% test coverage alone.
 Which is why devs say, "Zarro Boogs"!
 Which is why I will be using ZOMBIE testing along with TDD to aid in my goal of finding as many as I can before calling this project complete.

 As I continue developing this project, my goals are to: